sidneibrianti/wuzapi/README.md

 * TZ: Optional - Timezone for server operations (default: UTC)
 * PostgreSQL-specific options: Only required when using PostgreSQL backend
 * RabbitMQ options: Optional, only required if you want to publish events to RabbitMQ

+### Docker Configuration

+When using Docker Compose, both `docker-compose.yml` and `docker-compose-swarm.yaml` are configured to automatically load environment variables from a `.env` file when available.

+The Docker configuration will:
+1. First load variables from the `.env` file (if present)
+2. Use default values as fallback if variables are not defined
+3. Override with any variables explicitly set in the `environment` section of the compose file

+**Key differences for Docker deployment:**
+- Set `DB_HOST=db` instead of `localhost` to connect to the PostgreSQL container
+- The `WUZAPI_PORT` variable controls the external port mapping in `docker-compose.yml`
+- In swarm mode, `WUZAPI_PORT` configures the Traefik load balancer port

+**Note:** The `.env` file is already included in `.gitignore` to avoid committing sensitive information to your repository.

 ## Usage